ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 - :numref:`Table Allocation and CN ratio parameters` Allocation and carbon:nitrogen ratio parameters

-- :numref:`Table Decomposition rate constants` Decomposition rate constants for litter and SOM pools, C:N ratios, and acceleration parameters (see section 15.8 for explanation) for the CLM-CN decomposition pool structure.
+- :numref:`Table Decomposition rate constants` Decomposition rate constants for litter and SOM pools, C:N ratios, and acceleration parameters for the CLM-CN decomposition pool structure.

 - :numref:`Table Respiration fractions for litter and SOM pools` Respiration fractions for litter and SOM pools

-- :numref:`Table Turnover times` Turnover times, C:N ratios, and acceleration parameters (see section 15.8 for explanation) for the Century-based decomposition cascade.
+- :numref:`Table Turnover times` Turnover times, C:N ratios, and acceleration parameters for the Century-based decomposition cascade.

 - :numref:`Table Respiration fractions for Century-based structure` Respiration fractions for litter and SOM pools for Century-based structure